trema/trema_10min/one/intro.md

 * Starts the controller process/application in foreground
 * Test your controller right away without compilation
-* Enables the tight loop of "Coding, test, and debug"
+* Enables the closed loop of "Coding, run, and debug"

 <!SLIDE smaller>